-A small amplitude of perturbation of the ionospheric total electron content (TEC) was retrieved from the dTEC analysis mentioned in the previous section.
+- 140 A small amplitude of perturbation of the ionospheric total electron content (TEC) was retrieved from the dTEC analysis mentioned in the previous section.
 Figure 4 depicts a snapshot of the dTEC map at 03:44 UT (00:44 LT) on 18-19 January 2020.
 The red squares indicate where the TEC disturbance was larger than 0.2 TECu from the running average level.
 The spatial resolution of the map, in this case, is around 130 km, and the temporal resolution is 1 min.
-From previous works (Figueiredo et al., 2018, Essien et al., 2021), it is known that the amplitude of oscillation of TEC during the passage of MSTIDs is between 0.1 to 0.2 TECu.
+From previous works (Figueiredo et al., 2018, Essien et al., 2021), it is known that the amplitude of oscillation of TEC during the passage of MSTID - 145 is between 0.1 to 0.2 TECu.
 Our present results, the dTEC variation of -0.4 to +0.2 TEC are similar to the previous works.

-Fig. 4 dTEC Map in the equatorial and low latitude of Brazil, taken at 03:44 UT (00:44 LT at 45°W), 18-19 January 2020.
-The black line indicates the geomagnetic equator and the blue circumferences indicate wave crests of the MSTID.
-The top/left corner "0.25(5x5)" indicates a spatial resolution of the map as 1.25°x 1.25°(~130 x 130 km).
+Fig. 4 dTEC Map in the equatorial and low latitude of Brazil, taken at 03:44 UT (00:44 LT at 45W), 18-19 January 2020.
+The black line indicates the geomagnetic equator and the blue circular lines indicate wave crests of MSTIDs.
+The top/left corner "0.25(5x5)" indicates a spatial resolution of the map as being 1.25 °x 1.25 °(~130 x 130 km).

-The accumulated red squares at around (5- $12^{\circ}$ S, 45- $55^{\circ}$ W) in Figure 4 indicate a region where the ionosphere is disturbed, most probably due to the EPBs seen in the OI 630 nm images in Figure 3.
-One can further notice that there is some increase of disturbance (the color of yellow to red squares) on the circumferences indicated by light blue lines, from the East to South region of the map, which is identified as a MSTID-2.
-The center of the circumferences falls on ( $12^{\circ}$ S, $47^{\circ}$ W).
-Since the wave fronts are curved, it is a concentric wave.
-The partial concentric form could be caused by the EPB activity in the NW side of ( $12^{\circ}$ S, $47^{\circ}$ W) where the TEC depletions were going on.
-It also might be due to the wind filtering effect by the background wind field as reported by Nishioka et al. (2013).
-From the distance between the wave fronts, the horizontal wavelength was estimated to be $360 \pm 50$ km.
-To obtain the wave characteristics, the keogram analysis was also applied.
-Longitudinally (latitudinally) sliced dTECmap at $13.0^{\circ}$ S ( $43.0^{\circ}$ W) as a function of time is shown in Figure 5.
-During the time interval of 02:30 to 04:00 UT in the $10^{\circ}$ to $15^{\circ}$ S region (highlighted by rectangular boxes) one can notice a periodic structure of dTEC perturbation in both longitudinal and latitudinal cuts (indicating by the blue dashed lines), suggesting a passage of disturbance, named as MSTID-2.
-The disturbance appeared around 01:30 to 04:00 UT in the $47^{\circ}$ to $55^{\circ}$ W longitudes; it was due to the equatorial plasma bubbles.
+The accumulated red squares at around (7- 13°S, 45- 50°W) in Figure 4 indicate a region where the ionosphere is disturbed.
+One can further notice that there is some increase of disturbance (the color of yellow to red squares) on the circles indicated by light blue lines, mainly from the East to South.
+The center of the circles falls on (12°S, 47°W) where the dTECs are disturbed.
+Although the circles are not whole around but partial, these suggest a concentric wave structure.
+Such partial concentric structures have been reported by Nishioka et al. (2013), who attributed it to the wind filtering effect.
+From the distance between the circles, the horizontal wavelength was estimated to be $360 \pm 20$ km.
+To obtain the wave characteristics, keogram analysis was applied.
+Longitudinally (latitudinally) sliced dTECmap at 7.5°S (47.5°W) as a function of time is shown in Figure 5.
+During the time interval of 02:30 to 03:30 UT in the 8° to 14°S region (highlighted by rectangular boxes) one can notice a periodic structure of dTEC perturbation in both longitudinal and latitudinal cuts, indicating a passage of MSTID.
+The

+160 disturbance appeared around 01:30 to 02:30 UT in the 3° to 7°S region was due to the equatorial plasma bubbles.
 Although the spatial resolution of the keogram image is not enough to estimate the horizontal wavelength, the periodicity could be obtained, which is $26.5 \pm 2.0$ min.
-The phase velocity is, therefore calculated to be 226 $\pm 15$ m/s.
-The wave characteristics of the MSTID-2 are also summarized in Table 1.
+The phase velocity is, therefore calculated to be $226 \pm 15$ m/s.

 Fig. 5.
-Keograms of dTEC: the longitudinal cut at $13.0 \, ^{\circ}$ S (top) and the latitudinal cut at $43.0 \, ^{\circ}$ W (bottom) as a function of Time (UT).
-The rectangular boxes highlight where the FFT spectral analysis was applied.
+Keograms of dTEC cut longitudinally at 7.5 °S (top) and latitudinally at 47.5 °W (bottom) as a function of Time (UT).
+The rectangular box highlights where the FFT spectral analysis was applied.